ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 But after a couple pbrs

 Standing still ain’t for you
-Life’s a party just for you
+Life’s a party just ain't true blue ska do - you can do - but in what state will it do to you?

 So you want to write a fairy tale
 Go some world